MONTEREY — What makes Monterey Bay so appealing is what you can’t see.

 The presence of that canyon — the closest-to-shore deep sea environment in the United States — has helped create one of North America’s premiere marine ecological regions.

 It is why whale watching is possible year round.

-Between now and April the Gray Whale Highway a few miles off shore is filled with its namesake travelers as the migrants head from their breeding ground along the Baja California coast and head north to their summer feeding grounds in the waters off Alaska.
-The massive blue whale — the largest animal in earth along with fin, minke, orcas and humpback near Monterey Bay — linger here for the same reason from April to November that John Steinbeck was able to find employment on Monterey’s famed Cannery Row — the waters are teeming with a rich marine smorgasbord.
+Between mid-December and mid-April the Gray Whale Highway a few miles off shore is filled with its namesake travelers as the migrants move from their breeding ground along the Baja California coast and head north to their summer feeding grounds in the waters off Alaska.
+The massive blue whale — the largest animal in earth along with fin, mink, orcas and humpback near Monterey Bay — linger here for the same reason from April to November that John Steinbeck was able to find employment on Monterey’s famed Cannery Row — the waters are teeming with a rich marine smorgasbord.
 Sardines may have been virtually decimated but there is plenty of marine life left for whales as well as your eyes to feast upon.